ssmith34/jpmc-task-1-main/README.md

-# jpmc-task-1-main
+# JPMC Task 1
-First task in Python for JPMC Forage
+Starter repo for task 1 of the JPMC software engineering program